 The second operating style is more ‘elastic’: in order to avoid holding aircraft, (sometimes extensively) longer terminal arrival routes are designed to the landing runway.

 The advantages and disadvantages of each style can be extensively debated.
 Some contend that in the end the track miles flown by arriving aircraft are more or less the same irrespective of the way in which the airspace is designed.
 However, when aiming to facilitate continuous descent, linear extensions on extended routing may provide the pilot with greater ability to plan the descent profile and hence provide benefits over holding, especially at lower altitudes.

 Open and Closed STARs

-Closed procedures provide track guidance right up to the final approach track whereupon the aircraft usually intercepts the ILS.
+Closed procedures provide track guidance right up to the final approach track, from which the aircraft usually intercepts the ILS, but in the future, thanks to the PBN IR, they are more likely to continue an RNP APCH.
 The Closed procedure provides the pilot with a defined distance to touch down thus supporting the area navigation system’s execution of the vertical profile.
 Where multiple arrival routes are operated onto a single runway, the closed procedure can result in a safety hazard should ATC not be able to intervene to prevent the automatic turn onto final approach towards other traffic.